Laura Main: Career

 Main started performing in musical theatre at the age of 13 when she landed the role of Annie with Phoenix Youth Theatre.
 At age 15 she debuted in the role of Louisa von Trapp in a stage production of The Sound of Music.
 At university she performed as part of the musical society Treading the Boards in Aberdeen.
 She has performed on stage in several productions with the Royal Shakespeare Company.
 In 2011 she appeared in the Stephen Sondheim musical Company.

 In 2011 she was cast as Sister Bernadette in the hit BBC series Call the Midwife.
-Her main features as a soloist in several tracks on the Call the Midwife album released in February 2013.
+Main features as a soloist in several tracks on the Call the Midwife album released in February 2013.
 In November 2015 Main won the Children in Need Strictly Come Dancing special with dancer Brendan Cole.

 In 2017, Main was cast in the lead role of Princess Fiona, in the second UK tour of Shrek The Musical.
 Main shared the role with The X Factor contestant Amelia Lily.
 Main's first performance was on 12 December 2017, at the Edinburgh Playhouse.

 From January 2023, Main starred as M'lynn in a production of Steel Magnolias at the Richmond Theatre, London.
 Main appeared alongside Lucy Speed, Diana Vickers, Caroline Harker and Elizabeth Ayodele.
 The production, going on to tour the UK, was rated 2/5 stars by What's on Stage.

 In February 2024, Main was scheduled to star in Chris Chibnall’s new play, One Last Push, at Salisbury Playhouse.